-Full-time AHS
+Full-time

 This position is a COMMUNITY position and is NOT part of Alberta Health Services.
 Please note that Alberta Health Services, Covenant Health, Primary Care Alberta, and Recovery Alberta are under no obligation to provide privileging to any candidate within a facility.
 Eligibility for clinical opportunities with these organizations will be determined based on qualifications, credentials, and service needs at the time of recruitment, and cannot be assessed in advance or influenced by third-party sponsorship or referral.
 Job Description: Our well-established, multi-disciplinary medical clinic in South Edmonton is expanding to meet the growing need for high-quality community respirology care.
 We serve a diverse patient population and work collaboratively with local primary care networks, specialists, and allied health providers.
 As demand for respiratory assessment and chronic disease management continues to rise, we are seeking a Community Respirologist to join our team and support comprehensive, accessible care close to home.
 The Community Respirologist will provide outpatient consultative services, longitudinal chronic disease management, and diagnostic expertise for patients with a wide range of respiratory conditions.
 This role is ideal for a specialist seeking strong community integration, collaborative practice opportunities, and the ability to shape and expand respiratory care services in a thriving region of Edmonton.

-AHS Sponsorship Eligible
+Sponsorship Eligible

 The Department of Anesthesiology & Pain Medicine, Faculty of Medicine & Dentistry at the University of Alberta, in partnership with Alberta Health Services (AHS) in Edmonton, Alberta invites applications for the role of Locum Anesthesiologist.
 This is a temporary position based primarily at the University of Alberta Hospital, a tertiary level trauma and transplant centre.
 The Department of Anesthesiology team includes physicians, scientists, educators and allied health professionals and is a major referral centre for Northern Alberta and the Northwest Territories.
 In Edmonton, the Anesthesiology group provides services to patients at the Cross Cancer Institute, Grey Nuns Community Hospital, Leduc Community Hospital, Misericordia Community Hospital, Royal Alexandra Hospital, Stollery Children’s Hospital, Sturgeon Community Hospital and the University of Alberta Hospital.
 This position is not sponsorship eligible.

 Position Description: The Department of Pediatrics (DoP), invite applicants to apply to this Fee for Service position at the Alberta Children’s hospital and the South Health Campus, Section of Pediatric Emergency Medicine (PEM).
 The section has 1.5 FTE for this role and will be recruiting multiple applicants.
 The anticipated start date for these positions is July 1, 2026.
 The physician will provide clinical care in the emergency departments (ED) at the Alberta Children's Hospital (ACH) and South Health Campus (SHC).
-The physician will also be expected to: • provide clinical/bedside teaching while on shift in the ED to a broad variety of trainees including PEM fellows, residents in Pediatrics and Emergency Medicine, off service residents, and clinical clerks in the University of Calgary Undergraduate Medical Program • assist in the evaluation of all of the trainees they work with on shift • engage in non-clinical teaching activities (eg SIM sessions, academic half-day teaching, and PEM rounds) • make meaningful contributions to the Section of PEM depending on their skillset and interests (eg bedside ultrasound, committees and leadership opportunities within the Section and Department of Pediatrics, information technology, research) For more information regarding this position, please contact: Dr. Tania Principi, Section Head, Pediatric Emergency Medicine (Tania.Principi@ahs.ca) Interested applicants should apply through the website portal and include the following attachments with their application: • Cover letter • Curriculum vitae • The names and contact information for three referees. • All interviewed applicants will require three letters of reference to be sent to: Dr. Tania Principi, Section Head, PEM: Tania.Principi@ahs.ca We’re passionate about what we do.
+The physician will also be expected to: • provide clinical/bedside teaching while on shift in the ED to a broad variety of trainees including PEM fellows, residents in Pediatrics and Emergency Medicine, off service residents, and clinical clerks in the University of Calgary Undergraduate Medical Program • assist in the evaluation of all of the trainees they work with on shift • engage in non-clinical teaching activities (eg SIM sessions, academic half-day teaching, and PEM rounds) • make meaningful contributions to the Section of PEM depending on their skillset and interests (eg bedside ultrasound, committees and leadership opportunities within the Section and Department of Pediatrics, information technology, research) For more information regarding this position, please contact: Dr. Tania Principi, Section Head, Pediatric Emergency Medicine (Tania.Principi@ahs.ca) Interested applicants should apply through the website portal and include the following attachments with their application: • Cover letter • Curriculum vitae • The names and contact information for three referees. • All interviewed applicants will be required to arrange to have three letters of reference to be sent to: Dr. Tania Principi, Section Head, PEM: Tania.Principi@ahs.ca and Gertrud.Vandermey@ahs.ca We’re passionate about what we do.
 Our team of skilled and dedicated health care professionals, support staff, and physicians promote wellness and provide health care every day, across the Calgary Zone.
 We are an equal opportunity employer.
 AHS values the diversity of the people and communities we serve and is committed to attracting, engaging, and developing a diverse and inclusive workforce.

 Expression Interest General Practitioner in Oncology (GPO) Cancer Care Alberta (CCA), Integrated Cancer Diagnosis & Intake Initiative Cancer Care Alberta (CCA) invites applications for General Practitioner in Oncology (GPO) roles to join a new initiative supporting cancer diagnosis and intake activities.
 Position Summary GPOs will act as Most Responsible Providers (MRPs) during the diagnostic and cancer intake phase, guiding patients through clinical assessments, coordinating tests, and helping patients to prepare for consultations with oncology specialists.
 Activities include both clinical services and program development responsibilities.
 Details: • Location: Tertiary sites (Cross Cancer Institute, Edmonton and Arthur J.E.
 Child Comprehensive Cancer Centre, Calgary).
 Activities will include a component of virtual care service delivery. • Reports To: Medical Advisor, Integrated Cancer Diagnosis & Intake Initiative, Cancer Care Alberta • Time Commitment: (0.2–1.0 FTE, flexible), multiple opportunities available • Start Date: anticipated January 2, 2026 • Compensation: clinical services will be compensated through fee-for-service billings.
 For non-billable work, CCA will provide compensation in line with CCA guidelines.
 Key Responsibilities Clinical Duties, Coordination and Navigation • Assist in assessing new referrals from Primary Care, Specialty Care, Urgent Care, and/or Emergency departments for: 1.
 Unattached patients with high suspicion of cancer.
 2. Patients with high suspicion of cancer with primary unknown or metastatic disease. • Determine investigations needed to establish diagnosis including reviewing and ordering tests for lab, diagnostic imaging, pathology, and other necessary investigations. • Assess needs for symptom management and access to supportive care. • Manage symptoms, and urgent findings. • Ensure patients are ready for specialist consultation with Oncology. • Provide informed, safe care, including virtual visits. • Document in Connect Care and communicate with referring providers and multidisciplinary teams. • Help to resolve incomplete referrals. • Work closely with intake nurses and diagnostic teams to support timely access to investigations and care. • Participate in case-based multidisciplinary reviews. • Ensure smooth transitions for patients as they move from intake to oncology specialists or allied health services. • Service will include a combination of on-site and virtual clinics.
 Program Development Support • Collaborate with leadership and teams on design of workflow, referral criteria and clinical order sets. • Support care quality improvement using various metrics (i.e. wait times, consult readiness). • Support education and operational planning activities. • Attend initiative and program related service and quality meetings. • Support reporting and data tracking.